-IBM® Engineering Lifecycle Management Extended SaaS (ELM SaaS) offers two tiers of service: Professional and Enterprise.
+IBM® Engineering Lifecycle Management Extended SaaS (ELM SaaS) services and extra charges vary by size of subscription.

-In ELM SaaS licenses are served by a floating license server and Tivoli® Directory Server provides the LDAP based user management.
-You can choose Professional or Enterprise levels of service depending on your needs:
+In ELM SaaS, licenses are served by a floating license server and Tivoli® Directory Server provides the LDAP-based user management.
+Available services and required extra charges vary by size of subscription.

 Comparison of SaaS levels of service